Skip to content Skip to footer navigation

 • Price: $260

 Yes, Fitbit is now owned by Google.
-While "Google Fitbit" is a bit more of a mouthful than the original, the new ownership could mean more and better features for Fitbits, but the jury is still out on this for now.
+While "Google Fitbit" is a bit more of a mouthful than the original, the new ownership could mean new and improved features for Fitbits, but the jury is still out on this for now.

 It did perform quite well in terms of accuracy and our experts liked its apps and website, but they had a few quibbles.